Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction: Prompt design

-and then reducing the speed of the robot upon intersection.
-Using the parametrization of the dynamics $f(\cdot, \xi)$, we can adjust the maximal allowed robot velocity and acceleration, set the controller stiffness, or limit the contact forces.
-We can further adapt the human motion model to the given collaborative task.
+The controller parameters used in our user study are listed in~\cref{tab:controller_parameters}.
+We define two different maximal joint acceleration and jerk values.
+The values $a_{\phi}$ and $j_{\phi}$ define how fast the robot accelerates along its primitive.
+The values $a_{\text{max}}$ and $j_{\text{max}}$ define how fast the robot is allowed to decelerate in case a human intersects its path.
+The value $v_{\text{safe}}$ defines the maximal Cartesian velocity that a point on the robot geometry is allowed to have upon contact with a human.

-\section{Prompt Design}
+\section{Prompt design}

-Our prompts contain of the following elements, which are further summarized in~\cref{fig:prompt-design}.
+Our prompts contain the following elements, which are further summarized in~\cref{fig:prompt-design}.

-First, we use a fixed system prompt comprising \begin{itemize} \item Introduction and purpose of the system. \item Definition of terminology: task plan, primitive, control parameters, and preference function. \item State definition: objects, predicates, and relationships. \item Available manipulation primitives. \item Objective: Structure and constraints of: task sequence, controller parameters, and preference functions. \item Preference function signature in Python code. \end{itemize} Then, we provide a number of building block functions as listed in~\cref{code:building_blocks} that the LLM can use to construct the preference function in Python code.
+First, we use a fixed system prompt comprising: \begin{itemize} \item Introduction and purpose of the system. \item Definition of terminology: task plan, primitive, control parameters, and preference function. \item State definition: objects, predicates, and relationships. \item Available manipulation primitives. \item Objective: Structure and constraints of: task sequence, controller parameters, and preference functions. \item Preference function signature in Python code. \end{itemize} Then, we provide a number of building block functions as listed in~\cref{code:building_blocks} that the LLM can use to construct the preference function in Python code.

-We then provide a number of in-context examples, for which each has an example instruction in the form of \begin{itemize} \item State description: objects in the scene, predicates and relations of the objects to each other. \item Orientation definition: where is front/behind, left/right, up/down. \item User instruction $i$. \item If the task plan is already fixed, like in our experiments, we provide it here. \item If the controller parameters are already fixed, like in our experiments, we provide them here. \end{itemize} and the expected return of the LLM with \begin{itemize} \item Task plan $\phi_{1:H}$. \item Controller parameters $\xi_{1:H}$. \item Preference functions $F_{1:H}$. \end{itemize} Finally, we add the actual instruction to the prompt consisting of the same elements as the example instructions in the in-context examples.
+A number of in-context examples in the prompt serve as a guideline for the LLM to construct outputs in the correct format.
+Our in-context examples start with an instruction with the following elements: \begin{itemize} \item State description: objects in the scene, predicates and relations of the objects to each other. \item Orientation definition: where is front/behind, left/right, up/down. \item User instruction $i$. \item If the task plan is already fixed, like in our experiments, we provide it here. \item If the controller parameters are already fixed, like in our experiments, we provide them here. \end{itemize} Each in-context example defines a hand-scripted solution to its given instruction consisting of a task plan $\phi_{1:H}$, the controller parameters $\xi_{1:H}$, and a sequence of preference functions $F_{1:H}$.
+Finally, we add the actual instruction to the prompt consisting of the same elements as the example instructions in the in-context examples.